rippedpiracy/docs/index.md

 **This is a collection of sites and tools that are trusted by the community.**

-Feel free to contribute by sending an issue on our [**suggestions**](https://github.com/rippedpiracy/suggestions) page.
+Feel free to check the About section if you wish to help out by Contributing.

-Click on the categories in the sidebar for more information.
+*Click on the categories in the sidebar for more information.*